carlosrafaelgn/ArduinoTimer/README.md

 {
   unsigned int now = readTimer1(), delta, deltamicros;
   delta = now - lastTime;
-  // If you estimate this value could be > 65 ms, or 65535 us,
+  // If you estimate deltamicros could be > 65 ms, or 65535 us,
   // delta should be cast to unsigned long, and deltamicros should be
   // created as an unsigned long variable deltamicros = microsFromCounting(delta);